cooked/cooked.github.io/_posts/2023-12-08-buildroot_rpi_kernel_rt.md

 BR2_PACKAGE_HOST_LINUX_HEADERS_CUSTOM_5_10=y
 ```

-Keeping the RT flag in a separate file has the advantage that we don't have to issue the **make linux-config** command manually.
+Keeping the RT flag in a separate file has the advantage that we don't have to issue the **make linux-menuconfig** command manually.
 Buildroot automatically applies the RT config flag, only after the kernel has been patched (i.e., only when the RT config flag is actually available, since before the patch it is not).
 The kernel fragment file is a one liner:

 ```bash
 # enable full preemption
 CONFIG_PREEMPT_RT=y
 ```

-**Buildroot** - If you don't have Buildroot installed you can follow the setup steps (and a shortlist of useful commands) described in [Buildroot basics]({{ site.baseurl }}/buildroot_basics)
+**BUILDROOT** - If you don't have Buildroot installed you can follow the setup steps (and a shortlist of useful commands) described in [Buildroot basics]({{ site.baseurl }}/buildroot_basics)
 {: .notice--info}

 [![](../assets/img/buildroot-rpi/buildroot-rpi-kernel.png)](../assets/img/buildroot-rpi/buildroot-rpi-kernel.png)